-The TPS54540 implements peak current mode control in which the COMP pin voltage controls the peak current of the high side MOSFET.
-A signal proportional to the high side switch current and the COMP pin voltage are compared each cycle.
-When the peak switch current intersects the COMP control voltage, the high side switch is turned off.
+The TPS54340-Q1 implements peak-current-mode control in which the COMP-pin voltage controls the peak current of the high-side MOSFET.
+A signal proportional to the high-side switch current and the COMP pin voltage are compared each cycle.
+When the peak switch current intersects the COMP control voltage, the high-side switch turns off.
 During overcurrent conditions that pull the output voltage low, the error amplifier increases switch current by driving the COMP pin high.
-The error amplifier output is clamped internally at a level which sets the peak switch current limit.
-The TPS54540 provides an accurate current limit threshold with a typical current limit delay of 60 ns.
-With smaller inductor values, the delay will result in a higher peak inductor current.
-The relationship between the inductor value and the peak inductor current is shown in Figure 26.
+The error amplifier output is clamped internally at a level which sets the peak switch-current limit.
+The TPS54340-Q1 provides an accurate current-limit threshold with a typical current-limit delay of 60 ns.
+With smaller inductor values, the delay results in a higher peak inductor current.
+The relationship between the inductor value and the peak inductor current is shown in Figure 25.

-Figure 26.
-Current Limit Delay
+Figure 25.
+Current-Limit Delay

-To protect the converter in overload conditions at higher switching frequencies and input voltages, the TPS54540 implements a frequency foldback.
-The oscillator frequency is divided by 1, 2, 4, and 8 as the FB pin voltage falls from 0.8 V to 0 V. The TPS54540 uses a digital frequency foldback to enable synchronization to an external clock during normal start-up and fault conditions.
-During short-circuit events, the inductor current can exceed the peak current limit because of the high input voltage and the minimum controllable on time.
-When the output voltage is forced low by the shorted load, the inductor current decreases slowly during the switch off time.
+To protect the converter in overload conditions at higher switching frequencies and input voltages, the TPS54340-Q1 implements a frequency foldback.
+The oscillator frequency is divided by 1, 2, 4, and 8 as the FB pin voltage falls from 0.8 V to 0 V. The TPS54340-Q1 uses a digital-frequency foldback to enable synchronization to an external clock during normal start-up and fault conditions.
+During short-circuit events, the inductor current exceeds the peak current limit because of the high input voltage and the minimum-controllable on time.
+When the shorted load forces the output voltage low, the inductor current decreases slowly during the switch-off time.
 The frequency foldback effectively increases the off time by increasing the period of the switching cycle providing more time for the inductor current to ramp down.

-With a maximum frequency foldback ratio of 8, there is a maximum frequency at which the inductor current can be controlled by frequency foldback protection.
-Equation 8 calculates the maximum switching frequency at which the inductor current will remain under control when $V{OUT}$ is forced to $V{OUT(SC)}$ .
-The selected operating frequency should not exceed the calculated value.
+With a maximum frequency-foldback ratio of 8, there is a maximum frequency at which the inductor current is controlled by frequency-foldback protection.
+Equation 8 calculates the maximum switching frequency at which the inductor current remains under control when V{OUT} is forced to $V{OUT(SC)}$.
+The selected operating frequency must not exceed the calculated value.

-Equation 7 calculates the maximum switching frequency limitation set by the minimum controllable on time and the input to output step down ratio.
-Setting the switching frequency above this value will cause the regulator to skip switching pulses to achieve the low duty cycle required at maximum input voltage.
+Equation 7 calculates the maximum switching-frequency limitation set by the minimum-controllable on time and the input-to-output step-down ratio.
+Setting the switching frequency above this value causes the regulator to skip switching pulses to achieve the low duty cycle required at maximum input voltage.